 Sirius looked back at James, hopefully.
 “We still could.”

 “Yeah, but not right now.” said James, his expression turning bitter.
-“You’ve got to realise, I hate you right now Padfoot.
-Like really, seriously despise you.
-And I’m not always going to, but right now, that’s how I feel.”
+“You’ve got to realise Sirius, I'm not your biggest fan right now.
+In fact I can't stand to be around you.
+And I’m not always going to feel like that, but right now, I do.”

 Sirius’s face fell.
-“You don’t Prongs, not really?”
+“You don’t hate me Prongs, not really?”

 James sighed.
-“Maybe not despise.
+“Maybe not hate.
 But I don’t want to be standing here talking to you either.
 You got that?”